-A plant that germinates, grows, flowers, produces seeds and in one growing season.
+A plant that germinates, grows, flowers, produces seeds, and dies in one growing season.

-A green pigment found in plant cells that is essential to photosynthesis and is formed only in the presence of light.
+A green pigment found in plant cells that is essential for photosynthesis and is formed only in the presence of light.

-Mixing the pollen of one flowering plant with another to create a hybrid.
+The process of transferring pollen from one flowering plant to another to create a hybrid.

-To remove excess buds from a plant leaving the remainder to grow bigger.
+The process of removing excess buds from a plant, leaving the remainder to grow bigger.

-A lilac bloom is made of groups of small flowers with 4 or 5 blossoms on a single stem.
+A lilac bloom is made of groups of small flowers with four or five blossoms on a single stem.
 Each individual flower is a floret.

-Strong plants that are usually able to flourish outside all year round without special protection.
+Strong plants that can generally flourish outdoors all year round without special protection.

-A high content of metallic minerals that contaminates soil, water or air and can affect normal growth in plants and animals.
+High content of metallic minerals that contaminate soil, water, or air and can affect normal growth in plants and animals.